noahc3/RedditDiscordRSSBot/README.md

 - **RegexWhitelist**: The RegEx pattern to test for matches.
 Posts will only be sent to the webhook if the title matches this string.
 Use `.*` to match anything.
 - **DisplayTitles**: When true, the original post title is displayed in the embed.
 When false, `[Link]` is displayed instead of the post title.
 - **EmbedImages**: When true, if the post is detected as linking to an image, the bot will parse the image URL and embed it.
 No effect on posts that do not directly link to an image.
-- **UseDirectLink**: When false, the link in the embed will be for the Reddit post comments page.
-When true, the target link of the post will be parsed and used as the embed link.
+- **UseDirectLink**: When false, the primary link in the embed will be for the Reddit post comments page.
+When true, the target link of the post will be parsed and used as the primary embed link.
 No effect on text posts.
+- **IncludeCommentsLink**: When true, an additional direct link to the post comments will be included.
+Useful if you want to also link to comments when direct links are enabled for the primary embed URL.
-- **DiscordWebhooks**: A string array of Discord webhook URLs to send new post embeds to.
+- **DiscordWebhooks**: An object array of Discord webhooks (see below).
 - **LastReadTime**: A datetime string parseable by .NET DateTime.Parse().
 This is automatically updated by the bot when new posts are read, and only posts newer than this timestamp will be detected as new on the subsequent scan.
 Only edit this manually for debugging purposes.

+### Webhook Configuration

+{
+    Endpoint: [url],
+    RolePingIds: [...],
+    UserPingIds: [...]
+}

+- **Endpoint**: The URL of the webhook endpoint.
+- **RolePingIds**: A string array of role ID's to ping with each message sent to this specific webhook.
+- **UserPingIds**: A string array of user ID's to ping with each message sent to this specific webhook.

 ### Example Configuration